kornarakis/kornarakis/README.md

 For my personal repos I'm using mainly ![](https://raw.githubusercontent.com/kornarakis/kornarakis/master/img/bb.png) **Bitbucket**.

-I've also have a strong background as a CGArtist with with experience on design apps like Photoshop, Illustrator, Painter and Flash.
+I've also have a strong background as a CGArtist with experience on design apps like Photoshop, Illustrator, Painter and Flash.
 And experience in 3D Animation with Blender, Maya and zBrush.

 On my free time I love taking my 🚴‍♂️ bike for a spin and playing with my electric  🎸guitar.